How Advanced Is AI in 2026? Current AI Capabilities, Limitations & Bottlenecks

 Interpretability

-Many AI models, particularly deep learning models, operate as “black boxes” where their decision-making processes are not transparent.
+Many AI models, particularly deep learning models, operate as “black boxes” or AI as a black hole of power where their decision-making processes are not transparent.

 As one can imagine, we are already experiencing bumps on the road (which is a quite natural development) but we can use these observations to adjust our overall expectation — which begs the question, where are we moving to from here?